SuperNinja-4965/Glance-Agent/README.md

 # Glance Agent

-A lightweight Linux system monitoring agent that provides system metrics via a secure HTTP API.
+A lightweight system monitoring agent for Linux and Windows that provides system metrics via a secure HTTP API.
 This agent is designed to work with Glance dashboard for real-time system monitoring.

 ## Features